monte-language/monte/docs/source/intro.rst

    "Monte".

 Monte wraps its strengths in a Python-like syntax to make it quickly comfortable for a large number of software engineers.

-It is built with objects at the core of its design, making it easy to write modular, readable, maintainable software using the strategies familiar from Python, JavaScript, Ruby, Java, and other object-based languages.
+Monte is a pure object-based language in the Smalltalk tradition.  making it easy to write modular, readable, maintainable software using the strategies familiar from Python, JavaScript, Ruby, Java, and other object-based languages.
+All values are objects and all computation is done by sending messages to objects.
 It has the kind of powerful string handling that will be recognized and seized upon by the Perl hacker.

 Because Stability Matters
 ~~~~~~~~~~~~~~~~~~~~~~~~~